 The project activities will lead to an increase in consumption of fossil fuels manly diesel to run transport vehicles, construction machinery and cars for construction management staff and consultants.
 These are non-renewable resources and should be used economically and efficiently.

 - Strict avoidance of oil grease spills and leakages and - Construction of oil interceptors if need be. - Oil product and materials shall be stored appropriately vi.
-Visual Intrusion: - vii.
-Occupational Health and Safety (OHS): -
+Visual Intrusion: -

 Visual impacts will occur during earthworks for the foundation of the project.